4 Reasons to be Skeptical About Facebook's Libra Cryptocurrency

 People can even send money from abroad to an M-Pesa user’s phone, using a variety of services.
 Facebook is pitching Libra as a way to avoid high international remittance fees, which have traditionally been a problem, but again, people have already been solving this problem for a few years now.

 M-Pesa is now used in many countries from India to South Africa, and even in parts of Eastern Europe.
-Interestingly, Vodafone is one of the members of the Libra Association that will run the new cryptocurrency—it remains to be seen whether the carrier giant sees scope for interplay between the two systems, or whether it simply shelled out the Association’s $10 million membership fee in order to keep an eye on what’s going on there.
-(Vodafone had not, at the time of publication, responded to a request for comment.)
+Interestingly, Vodafone is one of the members of the Libra Association that will run the new cryptocurrency.
+“We hope that Libra will provide another route for unbanked people to access financial services in a range of other countries which is the reason we are involved,” said a Vodafone spokesperson.

 Also, as the Financial Times has noted in its über-cynical coverage of Libra’s launch, Facebook’s new virtual currency does nothing to address the most common reason people don’t have bank accounts: they don’t have enough money to put in them.
 And that’s a socio-economic rather than technical problem.

-Note: This article was updated to include Vodafone’s statement.